|

 thank you enough for writing this.
 I love it.

-like a stretch but hear me out.
-I am not a religious person.
-But
+is going to sound like a stretch but hear me out.
+I am not a religious

-is one simple line.
+thing is one simple line.

 "listen to anything other than what you are adjusting"